A record of domestic violence

 The big picture is with so many DV abusers committing mass shootings, preventing DV, and ending our longstanding tolerance of men’s abuse of women will provide many beneficial effects including a significant reduction of mass shootings.
 Fortunately, we know how to prevent most domestic violence crimes.
 The Quincy Solution is based on successful practices in communities like Quincy, San Diego, and Nashville, together with current scientific research.
 In other words, it is the smart way to prevent DV and should be one of the responses to prevent mass shootings.

 Rule 4: Children should be seen, heard, and believed:

-Abusers, rapists and pedophiles promote the myth that women and children frequently make false reports of abuse.
+Abusers, rapists, and pedophiles promote the myth that women and children frequently make false reports of abuse.
 Bogus alienation theories are based on this false assumption.
 The reality is that victims frequently refuse to report these horrific violations out of fear of reprisals; concerns they won’t be believed and a process that maximizes their pain and embarrassment.
 Children do lie about other issues but rarely about abuse.
-Research in the context of child custody establish that mothers and children make deliberate false reports less than 2% of the time, but the widespread belief in the myths promoted by abusers severely undermines our ability to protect children.
+Research in the context of child custody establishes that mothers and children make deliberate false reports less than 2% of the time, but the widespread belief in the myths promoted by abusers severely undermines our ability to protect children.